Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Application and Analysis

 \subsection{Settings and Evaluation Metrics}

-In our experiments, we use 4 layers GRU models with Adam optimizer.
-Hidden size for each layer is set to 1,024.
-Batch size is set to 128, embedding size is set to 100.
-Learning rate is set to 0.0001 and decay factor is 0.995.
-Parameters are initialized by scope [-0.8,0.8].
-Gradients clip threshold is set to 5.
-Vocabulary size is set to 40,000.
-Dropout rate is set to 0.3.
-Beam width is set to 10 for beam search.
+In our benchmark experiments, we keep the parameter setting the same as described in the corresponding papers except that we replace the word embeddings with ours.
+We will release codes for benchmark models on the release page.
+We also provide pre-trained language models including GloVe~\cite{GloVe_PenningtonSM14}, BPE~\cite{BPE_SennrichHB16a}, Fasttext~\cite{Fasttext} which are trained on the dataset.
+These pre-trained models can be downloaded on the release page.

-For automated evaluation, we use the BLEU(\%) \cite{Salim_BLEU_2002} metric which is widely used to evaluate the model-generated responses.
-Perplexity is also used as an indicator of model capability.
-Besides, we use Distinct-1(\%) and Distinct-2(\%) proposed in \citet{Jiwei_distinct_2016} to evaluate the diversity of responses generated by the model.
+For retrieval-based dialogue models, we use $\mathbf{R_n@k}$ (recall at position $k$ in $n$ candidates) and \textbf{MRR} (Mean Reciprocal Rank) to measure the model's ability to select a personalized response from all candidates.
+For generation-based dialogue models, we use the \textbf{BLEU}~\cite{Salim_BLEU_2002} metric which is widely used to evaluate the model-generated responses.
+Besides, we use \textbf{Distinct-1/2} proposed in~\cite{Jiwei_distinct_2016} to evaluate the diversity of responses generated by the model.
+To measure the personality consistency of generation-based models, we use \textbf{P-F1} as an evaluation metric~\cite{lian2019learning}.

-In a conversation, the same post can have a variety of replies, so the automatic metrics have great limitations in evaluating dialogue \cite{Eval_2016}.
-Therefore, for each dataset, we sample 300 responses generated by each model, and manually label them according to fluency, correlation and personality.
-The scoring criteria is as follows: 0(not fluently), 1(fluently but irrelevant), 2(relevant but generic), 3(fit for post), and 4(like a person).